 There are no designated campsites in the backcountry zone.
-Backcountry camping allows overnight visitors to select their own primitive campsite, based upon certain conditions: At least 1/4 mile from any other existing campsite; at least 300 feet from water sources and prehistoric or historic cultural sites; at least 3/4 mile from trailheads or roads.
+Overnight visitors can select their own primitive campsite, with certain conditions: Sites must be at least 1/4 mile from any other existing campsite; at least 300 feet from water sources and prehistoric or historic cultural sites; at least 3/4 mile from trailheads or roads.
 Call (512) 389-8919 to make reservations; pick up your camping permit when you arrive.

 - People per Site: 8

 Sites are available in the interior of the park and along the River Road.
 To make reservations, call (512) 389-8919.

 - Picnic table